 There you have the sign of the times: More money, less news.
 The rest is commentary –the loss of advertising, the consumer migration to digital media, changing viewer habits.
 Think 3-minute YouTube clips versus 30-minute TV shows versus long-form documentaries that have been my stock in trade, and the lengthy Wall Street Journal investigations that Rupert Murdoch has already said are rather trying.

 Coming down on the train, I read of the latest casualties from Wall Street’s assault on the newsroom.
-Starting last Thursday and continuing this week (according to an account by Kimi Yoshino in The Los Angeles Times), managers at the Orange County Register have been tapping staffers on the shoulders and asking them to leave.
-The editor told them revenues are down 14% and profits 38%.
-Yet it was only three years ago that the owner, the privately-held Freedom Communications, Inc, worked out a $1.3 billion buyout deal that saw more than half of the members of the founding family cash out their holdings.
-Two private equity firms – Blackstone Group and Providence Equity Partners – purchased nearly 40% of the shares.
+Starting last Thursday and continuing this week (according to an account by Kimi Yoshino in the Los Angeles Times), managers at the Orange County Register have been tapping staffers on the shoulders and asking them to leave.
+The editor told them revenues are down 14 percent and profits 38 percent.
+Yet it was only three years ago that the owner, the privately held Freedom Communications, Inc., worked out a $1.3 billion buyout deal that saw more than half of the members of the founding family cash out their holdings.
+Two private equity firms – Blackstone Group and Providence Equity Partners – purchased nearly 40 percent of the shares.
 Now, typically, they are recouping their investment at the expense of employees.
 Many are long-time reporters, including 50-year-old Michele Himmelberg, whose coverage of the National Football League helped women reporters gain access to locker rooms and won equal-access policies for all journalists.
 She had been working at the paper for nearly 24 years covering major news events and, in her words, “telling the stories of people who have shaped our community.”
 Michele Himmelberg could be speaking for thousands of journalists when she says: “News is a consumer product that will continue to be in demand.
 The question is, with the methods of delivery changing, how do the people who tell these stories earn a living?”

 You can ask The Writers’ Guild about that.
-My friend and colleague Michael Winship sent me the study the Guild has just published that describes how media conglomerates are destroying broadcast news with the same tactics other companies are using against their workers.
+My friend and colleague Michael Winship sent me the study the guild has just published that describes how media conglomerates are destroying broadcast news with the same tactics other companies are using against their workers.
 They’re cutting staff resources and replacing full-time news writers with part-timers and temps.
-CBS alone has cut the number of full-time news staff by about 60% since 1980; the budget for the CBS Evening News, where I succeeded Eric Sevareid as senior news analyst, was cut almost in half from 1991 to 2000.
-In 1989, CBS network television news employed 28 researchers; ten years later, none.
-Half the guild members reported that at least several times a week, they use no more than a single Web site to check the accuracy of stories.
+CBS alone has cut the number of full-time news staff by about 60 percent since 1980; the budget for the CBS Evening News, where I succeeded Eric Sevareid as senior news analyst, was cut almost in half from 1991 to 2000.
+In 1989, CBS network television news employed 28 researchers; 10 years later, none.
+Half the guild members reported that at least several times a week, they use no more than a single website to check the accuracy of stories.
 Michael Winship says that some are working “off-the-clock” to ensure that the facts are properly checked.
 When the guild asked its members: “Do you think your news outlet spends enough time and energy making sure that your audience has enough information to make sound judgments on issues relevant to public life?”
-72% said “Not enough” or “Not nearly enough.”
+Seventy-two percent said “Not enough” or “Not nearly enough.”

 Small wonder MSNBC anchor Mika Brzezknski recently tried to burn a script on air in frustration over being asked to lead the day’s news with a story about Paris Hilton rather than one about Bush’s strategy in Iraq.